Bizarre Sports Origin Stories

 Sports bring out the best in people.
 Human beings have always been drawn to the competitive outlet that sports provide.
 Sports themselves often have legends (mythical stories) associated with them.
 While some of these are believable, others are just too good to be true, this article examines some of these myths associated with some of our favourite sports.

 Football began as a macabre display of one-upmanship: Legend has it, that a Norse legion, once came upon a citadel.
-They knocked on its gates and asked politely to be admitted into the walls, whereupon they were driven away as barbarians.
+They knocked on its gates and asked politely to be admitted into the walls, whereupon they have driven away as barbarians.
 This enraged the ‘horde' so much that they besieged the citadel, conquered it and decapitated its ruler.
 The horde then began playing a rather macabre game of passing the fallen ruler's head amongst themselves, until they kicked it between two spears.
 The head over time came to be replaced by a spherical ball, and the game we know and love as football came into being!

 Golf, a shepherd's idle pastime: In the rolling meadows of Scotland, shepherds, with flocks to graze, used to compete in a rather interesting game.
 They would hit stones, with the iron crooks of their staves, and the stones that reached the farthest were agreed upon as winners.
 Over time, the stones came to be replaced by indented balls, and the staves by golf clubs, but the cries of 'Tally Ho' to inform or warn anyone of flying stones (read balls) remain the same.